guybedford/component-model/design/mvp/Explainer.md

 preceding resource types.
 The interesting case is when resource type equality is considered from *outside* the component, particularly when a single component is instantiated multiple times.
-In this case, a single resource type definition that is exported with a single `externname` will get a fresh type with each component instance, with the abstract typing rules mentioned above ensuring that each of the component's instance's resource types are kept distinct.
+In this case, a single resource type definition that is exported with a single `name` will get a fresh type with each component instance, with the abstract typing rules mentioned above ensuring that each of the component's instance's resource types are kept distinct.
 Thus, in a sense, the generativity of resource types *generalizes* traditional name-based nominal typing, providing a finer granularity of